Quick Guide to Chopstick Etiquette in Japan

 Japanese are pretty peculiar about how to hold chopsticks.
 Here are three steps to help understand how to grasp the situation.

 - Position of the resting chopstick.
 This chopstick rests in the crook of the thumb and above the nail of the ring finger.
 This chopstick is on the bottom and is not supposed to move at all.

 - Position of the moving chopstick.
 This chopstick is above the resting chopstick and should be held like a pen or pencil.

-- Keeping the bottom chopstick still, use the index and middle finger gripping the upper chopstick to move it up and down.
+- Motion.
+Keeping the bottom chopstick still, use the index and middle finger gripping the upper chopstick to move it up and down.
 In action, it should look like a lever.

 When eating meat, fish, or other larger foods, learning how to cut and tear is of utmost importance.
 Lifting the entire piece and taking a bite out of it is seen as poor manners.
 Sticking one chopstick into a fish and the other chopstick to the outside, pinch the chopsticks together to begin a tearing motion.
 You can also bring the chopsticks together and just apply pressure downward.
 Do not separate the chopsticks into the left and right hands.
 Always keep them together.
 It is not like a knife and fork combination.